aiplanethub/ai-stacks/README.md

 # GenAI Stack Examples 📄

-Welcome to the GenAI Stack Examples!
-Here you'll find a collection of stack examples, that you can download and import into the GenAI Stack platform.
+Welcome to GenAI Stack!
+Here, you'll discover a variety of use cases and example stacks powered by Large Language Models (LLMs).
+You can seamlessly download, deploy and run them on the GenAI Stack platform.
+[GenAI Stack platform]([url](https://app.aiplanet.com)).
+Go give it a spin!

 ## Getting Started 🚀